Belsen Was a Gas: Release history

 The Sex Pistols (2002) box set includes another live version of "Belsen Was a Gas" on disc 3.
-This version was recorded on January 10, 1978 at the Longhorn Ballroom, Dallas, Texas, a concert that was filmed and has been released on home video.
+This version was recorded on January 10, 1978, at the Longhorn Ballroom, Dallas, Texas, a concert that was filmed and has been released on home video.
 The Longhorn version of the song is notable for Lydon sneering "Join the army!" in the song's closing tirade.

-"Belsen Was a Gas" was played by The Sex Pistols at the Crystal Palace Silver Jubilee show in 2002 when they played all of their catalogue in one night.
-When The Sex Pistols reformed for a reunion tour of the U.S. in 2003, after the start of the Iraq War, they performed an adapted version of the song, called "Baghdad Was a Blast", as an attack on President George W. Bush's policies in the region.
+"Belsen Was a Gas" was played by the Sex Pistols at the Crystal Palace Silver Jubilee show in 2002 when they played all of their catalogue in one night.
+When the Sex Pistols reformed for a reunion tour of the U.S. in 2003, after the start of the Iraq War, they performed an adapted version of the song, called "Baghdad Was a Blast", as an attack on President George W. Bush's policies in the region.
 At the first of the band's Brixton Academy shows in November 2007, the song was performed in a further adapted version, this time as "Brixton Was a Blast".

 John Lydon's successor band, Public Image Ltd, performed the song in concert from 1978 to 1979 in a set that mostly featured work from the band's first album, Public Image: First Issue (1978).
 At the Kings Hall in Manchester in 1979, Lydon introduced the song by saying, "The next one is sarcasm, in case you get it wrong."
 On a recording of the December 1978 Rainbow Theatre concert he responds to crowd complaints by saying "if you make as much fuss about the next fucking bus you've got to wait for, you might be better off, know what I mean?"

-Vicious performed and released a version on his solo album, Sid Sings, introduced on the album as "[written] by Sid Vicious!".
+Vicious performed and released a version on his solo album Sid Sings, introduced on the album as "[written] by Sid Vicious!"

 Cover versions of the song have been performed and recorded live and in studio by bands including British punk group the Exploited who played theirs as early as 1983.
 Chaos UK also covered the song.
 The song was covered in 1996 by the neo-Nazi skinhead band No Remorse.

 Demo version

-A long-lost demo version of the song was rediscovered during a move from Virgin Records to Universal Music Catalogue in January 2012.
-It was included in the Never Mind The Bollocks, Here's The Sex Pistols box set and released that 24 September.
-It includes very faint reverberating vocals.
-A different version, "Belsen Was a Gas Demo 2", was released in a box on 19 April 2014.
+A demo of the song was rediscovered during a move from Virgin to Universal Music Group's catalogue in January 2012.
+It was included in the Never Mind the Bollocks, Here's the Sex Pistols box set and released that 24 September.
+It includes faint reverberating vocals.
+A different version, "Belsen Was a Gas Demo 2", was released in a different box set on 19 April 2014.